Our Program and Approach

 “KU Union is a beautiful, creative and nurturing place for children.
 My two children have loved their carers and enjoyed the wonderful experience the centre offers.
 The garden is wonderful and the atmosphere is like a little oasis in the city – we are a real community.” – KU Union parent

 “It has been so wonderful to have my children at the centre and so close to work.
-We love being able to come to read with them and be part of their day.
 Thank you for all the wisdom you show, for your kindness and companionship and for the energy and sense of fun that you bring to each day.
 It has been just amazing to see the children blossom in your care.
 They have made wonderful friends, been challenged in creative and caring ways and been allowed to let their imaginations run wild.” – KU Union parent

 Each KU centre is unique.
 The best outcomes for children are created within relationships and interactions between children and staff, and children and their families, not within four walls.
 We work hard to create beautiful, interesting, homelike learning environments for children – whatever our setting.